exasol/tutorials/tls/doc/tls_introduction.md

 ### Payload Transfer, Overheads, and True Cost of Keeping Alive a TLS Connection

-By now you should have realized that there is a lot of TLS magic going on long before you can transfer any of your actual data payload via a TLS secured channel.
+By now, you should have realized that there is a lot of TLS magic going on long before you can transfer any of your actual data payload via a TLS-secured channel.
 Let's assume Alice wants to send a Twitter message from her Twitter client via TLS.
 The tweet she wrote has 135 bytes.
-How much overhead do you think it did take to send that single tweet?
+How much overhead do you think it would take to send that single tweet?

 Many Kilobytes — most of them invested into the part before we switched to symmetric encryption.
 Once you realize this, it becomes painfully obvious that going through the full cycle for each message would be a phenomenal waste of resources.